dbaron/declarative-partial-updates/route-matching-explainer.md

 # Motivation and Use Cases
 The web platform provides primitives for performing navigations declaratively, without the developer having to listen to events and curate the navigation as it is ongoing.
-However, when it comes to same-document navigations, developers can only use event-driven scripts for the task, either through click capturing, navigation API, or by delegating this broilerplate work to frameworks.
+However, when it comes to same-document navigations, developers can only use event-driven scripts for the task, either through click capturing, navigation API, or by delegating this boilerplate work to frameworks.

 While running script to manage navigations has its place and is here to stay, it has some drawbacks:
 - A user script that is run during an interaction is more likely to cause jank than browser-internal features.